paulround2tele/studio/docs/DOMAIN_LIST_API.md

 `warnings_filter` label empty when no filter applied.

 ## Fallback / Invalid Parameters
-If an unsupported `sort` or `dir` value is provided the server falls back silently to `richness_score` / `desc` and reflects canonical values in `meta.extra.sort` so the client can reconcile UI state.
+If an unsupported `sort` or `dir` value is provided the server falls back silently to `richness_score` / `desc` and reflects canonical values in `pageInfo.sortBy` / `pageInfo.sortOrder` so the client can reconcile UI state.

 ## Future Work
 - Persist richness & microcrawl metrics in the database to push sorting into SQL (eliminating memory sort and large payload fetching).